Battle of Poniec: Background

 In August 1704, Charles XII of Sweden marched to Lwów, Poland, which was taken after a brief siege.
 Augustus II the Strong, who camped in Sandomierz, took advantage of this by marching to Warsaw, where he occupied the city and captured 1,500 Swedes.
 When Charles XII returned to the city in October, Augustus II fell back to Kraków.
-General Schulenburg tried to cross the river Oder and flee to Saxony with 4,000 infantry and 900 cavalry, but these were chased by Charles XII, who with 3,000 cavalry pursued them to the city of Poniec on October 28.
+General Schulenburg tried to cross the river Oder and flee to Saxony with 4,500–5,000 infantry and 1,000 cavalry, but these were chased by Charles XII, who with 5,600 cavalry pursued them to the city of Poniec on October 28.

-The battle
+Battle

-Schulenberg had twelve battalions of infantry and four squadrons of cavalry, a total of 4,900 soldiers whom he was in a hurry to mobilize.
+Schulenberg had twelve battalions of infantry and four squadrons of cavalry, a total of 5,500–6,000 soldiers whom he was in a hurry to mobilize.
 He took position on a field in front of the village of Janiszewo west of Poniec.
 The Saxons' left wing was protected by Poniec and the right wing was protected by an impassable swamp.
 The center was protected by a ditch with a wagon fort behind it by which Schulenburg placed his cannons.
-Charles XII had four dragoon regiments.
-Five additional regiments could not reach the battlefield in time, which meant that the king could only command 3,000 out of the 7,000 cavalry in his army.
+Initially, Charles XII only had one cavalry and three dragoon regiments.
+Five additional regiments arrived progressively or could not reach the battlefield in time.

-The battle began when the Swedes attacked the Saxon cavalry, which was quickly chased away.
-The Saxon infantry managed to hold back the Swedes' initial attack, thanks to Schulenburg lining up his soldiers in a large square formation.
-When the five Swedish regiments arrived in the battlefield during the evening, the Swedes attacked again.
+The battle began when the Swedes attacked the Saxon line, quickly chasing away the cavalry on each flank as well as two infantry battalions.
+To avoid disaster, Schulenburg ordered a retreat.
+Noticing this, the Swedes advanced to attack once more.
+Schulenburg, however, managed to form up his soldiers in a large square formation at Moraczewo, successfully repulsing the Swedish onslaught.
+As more Swedish regiments progressively arrived during the evening, the Swedes attacked again.
 The Saxons were attacked from all directions, and the Swedes concentrated on attacking the gaps in enemy lines.
 The Swedes broke up the Saxon division, but the Saxons answered this with their powerful musket volleys.
-On this occasion, the Swedes retreated to Poniec in the protection of the darkness.
-The Saxons were then able to successfully withdraw from the battle.
+With casualties mounting, and a fog developing in the full night, Charles XII decided to disengage and pull back to Poniec, planning on renewing the fight as more reinforcements had arrived.
+This allowed the Saxons to successfully retreat.
+When Charles XII realized they had retreated, he once again pursued Schulenburg.